Skip to content

 A pure-Rust telephony engine, headless by design.

 BitsPath Voice is the carrier-grade PBX engine sitting underneath theBitsPathunified-comms platform.
 It is the voice plane.
-Two binaries ship: an Axum REST API for management on port 8080, and a standalone SIP server that holds the 5060 / 5061 / 5066 listeners on host networking.
+Three binaries ship: an Axum REST API for management on port 8080 (225 endpoints across 38 handler modules), a standalone SIP server that holds the 5060 / 5061 / 5066 listeners on host networking, and a standalone SMS gateway.

-The workspace is around 517,000 lines of Rust across 10 crates.
+The workspace is 120,209 lines of Rust across 10 crates plus the API server, with 1,561 test functions.
 SIP signalling and RTP media are first-party, not third-party.
-So is the SIGTRAN stack that lets a SIP MESSAGE become a MAP MT-ForwardSM into a GSM core.
+So are the WebRTC bridge (str0m, with ICE and DTLS-SRTP implemented) and the SIGTRAN stack that lets a SIP MESSAGE become a MAP MT-ForwardSM into a GSM core.
 FreeSWITCH has been fully removed; the design goal is years of uptime without a process restart.

 The management UI lives in the BitsPath portal at bitspath.com/voice.
 The Voice API itself is reached over a YARP reverse proxy at /api/voice/*.